-For a diagnosis of panic disorder, a patient must have:
+For a diagnosis of Panic Disorder, a patient must have:

 - 1. Recurrent unexpected panic attacks - 2.
-One or more of the attacks has been followed by ≥ 1 month of: - Persistent concern of having additional attacks - Worry about the implications of the attack or its consequences - A significant change in behaviour as a result of the attacks - 3.
+One or more of the attacks has been followed by ≥ 1 month of: - Persistent concern of having additional - Worry about the implications of the attack or its consequences - A significant change in behaviour as a result of the attacks - 3.
 Can be ± agoraphobia - 4.
-Panic attacks are not due to substance abuse, medications or a general medical condition - 5.
-Panic attacks are not better accounted for by another mental disorder
+Panic attacks are not due to substance abuse, medications or a general medical condition - Panic attacks are not better accounted for by another mental disorder attacks

-What can I do if it is Panic Attack?
+What can I do if it is a Panic Attack?

 The first thing is to identify the panic attack and provide a calm and supportive environment until the attack passes.
 Education about panic attacks and panic disorder is often very helpful and should ideally be provided by a professional with good knowledge in this area.
-Counseling using cognitive behavioral methods may be of help and medications can be used as well.
-The teacher's role in helping a young person suffering from a panic disorder can also involve assisting them in dealing with their anxieties about having another attack and also helping them with strategies to combat avoidance of social situations.
-Therefore it is a good idea for a teacher to be part of the treatment planning and treatment monitoring for a youth with panic disorder.

 Youth with panic disorder are at a high risk for developing depression.
-If the person appears sad depression must also be suspected.
-Some young people (particularly alcohol) and counseling around these
+If the person appears sad or hopeless and has suicidal thoughts, a diagnosis of with panic disorder may also develop substance abuse issues is very important.